nabeeltariq2/Athena-Queries/README.md

 AWS Athena and other Query Examples

-One of the most complicated queries i had to write was for my capstone project.
+One of the most complicated queries i had to write was for an academic project.
 It involved 3 tables, calls, customer and web tracks.
 I had to :
 -combine all 3
 -find the number of web tracks before each call
 -find the number of call interactions against each customer